william-silversmith/storiarc/README.md

 Storiarc
 ========

-An Android app that assists journalists with note taking by conforming to the domain with special forms for quotes, notes, and deadline integration into Google Calendar.
+An Android app that assists journalists with note taking by conforming nature of the work with special forms for quotes and notes, and integrating deadlines into Google Calendar and the application workflow.

 You can find the production version of Storiarc here: https://play.google.com/store/apps/details?id=com.storiarc.mobile&hl=en